Farm Internship & Apprenticeship

 Our Goals

 We seek to train an inclusive next generation of farmers.
-Nationwide, 95% of farmers are white, 85% of farmers are men, and the average age of a farmer is 60-years-old.
-Many other groups are underrepresented.
-This apprenticeship program seeks to decrease these disparities in representation caused by systems rooted in white supremacy, colonialism, racism, capitalism and sexism.
-Therefore, we encourage Black, Indigenous, and people of color, women, LGBTQ2SIA people, religious minorities, recent migrants/refugees, people with disabilities who can meet the responsibilities and qualifications, and people from different generational and economic backgrounds to apply.
-This farm apprenticeship program is designed for people with little or no experience farming.
+Nationwide, 95% of farmers are white, 85% of farmers are men, and the average age of a farmer is 60 years old.
+Many other groups remain significantly underrepresented in farming.
+This apprenticeship program seeks to address these disparities, which stem from systems rooted in white supremacy, colonialism, racism, capitalism, and sexism.

-Education of the body is the core component of this apprenticeship.
+Education of the body is a component of this apprenticeship.
 We teach apprentices the underlying ergonomics of farm work.
-Proper ergonomics are essential for an economically-viable farm.
-Your speed, stamina and efficiency will allow you to operate your own farm and compete when other farms lower their costs with machinery, chemicals, and exploited labor.
+Farming is intense physical work and in nearly all weather conditions.
+Proper ergonomics are essential for sustainable farm endeavors.
+Your stamina, self-care, and efficiency will help you operate your own farm successfully.

-We provide an immersive and comprehensive education in farming.
-Farm apprentices will have direct experience in all aspects of our farming operation and will take turns leading projects that are applicable to future farm jobs.
-The farm apprenticeship includes over 40 hours of classroom instruction in topics such as crop planning, irrigation, seed saving, soil fertility, enterprise budgeting, etc. Farm apprentices will be provided additional opportunities to attend classes and tours at other local farms.
-While apprentices will occasionally participate in other programming at Zenger Farm (youth education and community engagement), the vast majority of their time is spent farming.
+This program includes both on field and classroom education.
+Farm apprentices will have direct experience in all aspects of our farming operation and will take turns leading projects that are applicable to future farm endeavors.
+The farm apprenticeship includes over 40 hours of classroom instruction in topics such as crop planning, irrigation, seed saving, soil fertility, recordkeeping, etc. This classroom instruction includes additional opportunities to attend classes and field trips with other local farms, farm service providers, and community-based food systems organizations.
+Apprentices will occasionally participate in other programming at Zenger Farm (Youth Education, Food Access, and CSA Partnerships for Health).

-We seek to provide a compassionate education.
-Zenger Farm recognizes that many people, disproportionately Black, Indigenous and Latinx folks, have historical and current traumas related to land access and agricultural work.
-We also recognize that training future farmers to operate an economically-viable farm focused on production within a capitalist system hinders our ability to create a healing environment to address that trauma.
+We strive to offer a supportive and enriching learning experience for our apprentices.
 We strive to create as much of a supportive environment as possible through prioritizing preventative care, open feedback, routine check-ins, and communicating expectations.
 Apprentices will examine the root causes of injustice in our food system through facilitated discussion with the team prompted by readings, videos, and talks.
 We make space for apprentices to develop connections and network within the small farming community in Portland to see firsthand how small scale farmers are innovating solutions.
 Through immersive field work, conversation, and creating space, we hope apprentices can start to see themselves as part of a solution for change through agriculture.

 Zara Rose (he/him)